Winding path through vibrant green lawn for how to keep lawn green in winter

 Slow down your mowing routine

 Lawn growth slows down in winter and may even stop altogether.
 You may not need to mow at all.
 Keep an eye on your grass.
 If you feel it needs a trim, don’t cut it as short as you would in warmer growing months.
 It can help to adjust the height on your mower blades.
 Taller leaf blades develop deeper roots and help to promote photosynthesis, which is important for winter thriving.
+When you mow in winter, keep the catcher on or rake up the clippings when you’re done.
+This will maximise the winter sun on the leaf blades.
+For more mowing tips, head over to How often should I mow my lawn.

 sunshine-over-turf